skip to content

 • To ask us to delete any information that you provide to us on a voluntary basis and with your express consent – in that case you can withdraw your consent at any time and ask us to delete the information;

-• To have your personal data that is processed by us electronically transferred to you, or to some-one else nominated by you, in a structured, commonly used and machine-readable format.
+• To have your personal data processed by us electronically transferred to you, or to someone else nominated by you, in a structured, commonly used and machine-readable format.
 This only applies to information you have provided to us voluntarily;

-• To lodge a complaint about our processing of your information with the relevant supervisory authority (which in the UK is the Information Commissioner’s Office (ICO))
+• To lodge a complaint about our processing of your information with the relevant supervisory authority (e.g. the Information Commissioner’s Office (ICO) for the UK)

-If you wish to exercise any of these rights in relation to your personal data, please contact GroupDPO@fnz.com and include the country you are based in and the FNZ business that you have previously contacted or dealt with within your message.
+• If you wish to exercise any of these rights in relation to your personal data, please

 What procedures do we use to protect your privacy?